Muukid/muTrueType/README.md

 mutt does not use the most efficient algorithms to convert codepoints to glyph IDs and vice versa for cmap formats.

+## Fairly slow rendering

+mutt is not particularly optimized extremely well in its rendering techniques, but could be optimized with fairly minimal effort in the future.
+It scans horizontal line by horizontal line, converting the glyph to a series of line segments and counting intersections.
+It considers each line segment for each horizontal line, which could be optimized by sorting the line segments in such a way that once a line is no longer being considered, every line before it is also not being considered.
+This optimization has yet to be implemented.

 # TrueType documentation

 Involved usage of the low-level API of mutt necessitates an understanding of the TrueType documentation.
 Terms from the TrueType documentation will be used with the assumption that the user has read it and understands these terms.